FriendsOfSymfony/FOSCKEditorBundle/docs/migration.rst

 Migration from IvoryCKEditorBundle to FOSCKEditorBundle
 =======================================================

-Here we will explain process of migration.
+Here we will explain the process of migration.

 TL;DR: Check how we migrated [SonataFormatterBundle](https://github.com/sonata-project/SonataFormatterBundle/pull/331)